The content of this article is based upon an interview conducted on October 2014 with Sabrina Parsons, CEO of Palo Alto Software.

 This is where an accounting solution makes things easier.
 And of course if something is easier, you’re far more likely to stay on top of it.

 If you’re a service business and are just invoicing clients, you might try something like Freshbooks.
-Otherwise, if you operate a more complicated business, Xero or Quickbooks Online are good places to start.
+Otherwise, if you operate a more complicated business, Xero or QuickBooks are good places to start.

 2. Use a business management dashboard